chrisjpatty/corporate-finance-notes/src/notes/2018-10-02-raising-capital.md

 title: Raising Capital
 date: '2018-10-02T15:10:18-06:00'
 ---
-# How dow we raise capital?
+# How do we raise capital?

 * Money invested from family members
 * Take out a loan from a bank